-1 part because civil litigation files do not appear to be 2 available, and in part because of the lapse of time.
-We 3 hear your comment that documentation will be made 4 available via the website by the end of March, and again 5 we would ask that in light of the absence of any 6 documentation which the families have, if it were 7 possible to advance the timescale or to present hard 8 copy information in advance of the end of March, 9 certainly that would greatly assist those representing 10 Adam's family.
-11 THE CHAIRMAN: Could I indicate that multiple photocopying 12 of all these files would be a very heavy burden on 13 the Inquiry staff.
-But what I will enquire into and 14 what I think may be possible is that instead of all 80 15 files being available on the website at the end of 16 March, if it is done in stages, to follow 17 the chronological approach; the documents relating to 18 Adam would go on first, so that you might have them 19 earlier than that.
+Chairman, a related issue has been raised in our own written submission, and we note your comment that there are now some 80 lever-arch files of evidence.
+In our respectful submission, we indicated that there is a dearth of documentation available to Adam's family, in part because civil litigation files do not appear to be available, and in part because of the lapse of time. hear your comment that documentation will be made available via the website by the end of March, and again we would ask that in light of the absence of any documentation which the families have, if it were possible to advance the timescale or to present hard 8 copy information in advance of the end of March, 9 certainly that would greatly assist those representing 10 Adam's family.
+THE CHAIRMAN: Could I indicate that multiple photocopying 11 of all these files would be a very heavy burden on 12 13 the Inquiry staff.
+But what I will enquire into and what I think may be possible is that instead of all 80 14 files being available on the website at the end of 15 16 March, if it is done in stages, to follow 17 the chronological approach; the documents relating to Adam would go on first, so that you might have them 18 19 earlier than that.
 I will see if that can be done.
 20 DR McGLEENAN: Thank you, Chairman.
 We did direct attention 21 to particular notes and records in our submission, and 22 again I will highlight that point if it assists you.
-23 Chairman, with regard to the Inquiry team and 24 the administrative managerial support, I note in your 2.5 statement that there was a position adopted by Adam's
+2.3 Chairman, with regard to the Inquiry team and the administrative managerial support, I note in your 24 25 statement that there was a position adopted by Adam's

-- 1 family which is slightly different from that of Lucy and - 2 Raychel.
+- family which is slightly different from that of Lucy and - Raychel.
 We set our position out quite clearly.
 We say - 3 that there is a need for independence in this Inquiry - 4 and a need for the appearance of independence, and we - 5 remain of that view.
 If the personnel identified as - 6 your managerial and administrative support are to remain - 7 in position, as you clearly indicated, then we would - 8 restate the need for appropriate fire walls, as I think - 9 we put it, to ensure that there is no - 10 cross-contamination or release of documents to, - 11 for example, the Department of Health.
 But we have set - that position out clearly in the submission. - 13 THE CHAIRMAN: I understand that. - 14 DR McGLEENAN: Chairman, a point does arise in relation to - 15 expert advisors.
 You have identified plainly the need - 16 to instruct a paediatric anaesthetist in order to assist - 17 you.
 Again, in our written submission, we have - 18 highlighted the potential need for assistance with - 19 regard to the specialism of paediatric renal - 20 transplantation.
 Because as we have indicated, there - 21 may well be issues arising not from the fluid management - 22 alone, but also from the surgical procedure which was - taking place in and around the time of Adam's death. - 24 THE CHAIRMAN: Yes. - 25 DR McGLEENAN: Chairman, now that the issue of